Sennur Sezer: Life

 She was born on 12 June 1943 in Eskişehir.
 She finished her primary education at Kadımehmet Primary School in 1953 and finished her middleschool education at Kasımpaşa middleschool in 1956.She published her first poem while she was a highschool student at Istanbul Girls High School in 1958.
 In 1959 she left during her second year studies at the Istanbul Girls High School and started to work at the Taşkızak Naval Shipyard.
 Her first book of poetry, Gecekondu, was published in 1964.

-In 1965 when she became an editor at Varlık Publishers she published her second book of poems Yasak in 1966.
-She married Adnan Özyalçıner in 1967; they had 2 children.
-1977’de üçüncü şiir kitabı Dirençi, 1979’da çocuklar için yazdığı Gerçeğin Masalı yayımlandı.
+In 1965 she became an editor at Varlık Publishers, and published her second book of poems Yasak in 1966.
+She married Adnan Özyalçıner in 1967; they had two children.
+1977’.

-She wrote the lyrics Buruk Acı which was featured in the movie of the same starring Türkan Şoray, Tanju Gürsu, and Muzaffer Tema as leads.
-The movie was based on a book of the same name written by Adnan Özyalçıner.
+She wrote the lyrics Buruk Acı which was featured in the movie of the same name starring Türkan Şoray, Tanju Gürsu, and Muzaffer Tema as leads.
+The movie was based on the book written by Adnan Özyalçıner.

-Till 1982 worked as an editor and article writer at various publishing houses and encyclopedias.
+Until 1982 she worked as an editor and article writer at various publishing houses and encyclopedias.

-Beginning with Günlük Evrensel and Evrensel Kültür she wrote in various magazines and newspapers, and continued to prepare the narratives for documentaries until Sezer died on 7 October 2015 on a wednesday.
+Beginning with Günlük Evrensel and Evrensel Kültür she wrote in various magazines and newspapers, and continued to prepare the narratives for documentaries until Sezer died on 7 October 2015.

 Her poetry

-Sezers restless youth and the hardships she faced during that time relfect negatively upon her poems about family relations.
+Sezer's restless youth and the hardships she faced during that time reflect negatively upon her poems about family relations.